AnyBody/tutorials/Scaling/lesson4.md

 - MyScalingFunction.RBFTransform.Points0,
 - MyScalingFunction.STLTransform.Input.SourceSurf.

-In the **AMMR** such transformations will be segment dependent.
-It is only be needed for right and left shank and femur as well as for the pelvis.
-For all other segments this transform can be defined as an identity transformation or does not have to be applied to the source entities.
+In the AMMR, such transformations will be segment dependent.
+It is only needed for right and left shank and femur as well as for the pelvis.
+For all other segments, this transform can be defined as an identity transformation or does not have to be applied to the source entities.
 The following transforms can be referenced as `TSeg2ScaleFrame` (**T**ransform **Seg**mental **2** to **Scale**ling **Frame**).
 That name that will be used further: